PolyNoradrenalin/Drinks/README.md

 ## How to launch

-You will first need to create a schema in the database.
+You will first need to create a MySQL database with the name db_drinks.
-Next you should configure the database connection in the `ormconfig.json` file.
+Next you should configure the database connection in the `ormconfig.json` file (verify the logins and database name).

 Then you can launch the app using the following command: